One of the most severe health problems, that leads women to multiple Chronic Diseases and is attributed to their hormone decline, is Osteoporosis.

 Vertebral Fractures, Neck fractures, thighbone fractures, wrist fractures, especially fractures of the distal radius (Colles fracture).
 Colles fractures οφ the radius are 10 times more common in women 55 years old than in women at the age of 35.

-Diagnosis of Real Causes & Treatments of Osteoporosis
+Diagnosis of Real Causes & Treatment of Osteoporosis

 - Gradual restoration of cellular function